 Sometimes this rate is high.
 Sometimes it has peaks and dips.
 And sometimes it’s unmercifully low.
 What could be the possible reason behind the low payment conversions?

-One of the most common reasons why the payment conversion rate, or approval ratio, suffers is that the customers refuse to seal the deal and don’t make a purchase at the last moment.
+Based on statistics, one of the most common reasons why the payment conversion rate, or approval ratio, suffers is that the customers refuse to seal the deal and don’t make a purchase at the last moment.
 There’s one of the possible explanations for that: awkward payment process.

 According to Baymard Institute, 18% of the US online shoppers give up on purchasing because the checkout process was too long, complicated and byzantine.
 And as the same research reports, 7% of them didn’t find payment methods that would suit them.

-So, using this info, we can actually look inside the customer’s mind.
-So, here are some of the primary reasons why your approval ratio may be in decline:
+Here are some of the primary reasons why your approval ratio may be in decline:

 Innovate = High Conversion Rate